uc-cdis/planx-bioinfo-tools/dbgap_auto_tool/README.md

 ETL tool to automate dbGap data submission to Gen3 portal:

-	run dbgap_to_gen3.py to convert dbGap data to tsv files in the correct format for submission to a Gen3 portal and then submits the files in the correct order
+	Run dbgap_to_gen3.py to convert dbGap data to tsv files in the correct format for submission Then use the sheepdog API to submit files to Gen3 in the correct order

 Usage